ML4SE2022/group7/README.md

 task docker:exec-gpu -- task code:train
 ```

-To display the tasks, relevant to the training, execute:
+To display the tasks relevant to the training, execute the following:
 ```bash
 task docker:exec-gpu -- task -l
 ```

-To execute the `code:train` production training task, execute:
+To execute the `code:train` production training task, execute the following:
 ```bash
 task docker:exec -- code:train
 ```

 #### Executing commands manually from within the container

-In order to enter the container's shell and execute commands, run:
+In order to enter the container's shell and execute commands, run the following:
 ```bash
 # Without access to GPU
 task docker:run -- bash